solliancenet/microsoft-mysql-developer-guide/13_CaseStudies/13_00_CaseStudies.md

 ### Automobile Retail

-The retailer was using Red Hat Enterprise Linux running a MySQL database with a Java Spring Boot application on the backend and a Vue.js on the frontend.
+The retailer ran MySQL database on Red Hat Enterprise Linux with a Java Spring Boot application on the backend and a Vue.js on the frontend.
 The environment did not have the capability to scale up and down as needed to cope with this fluctuation in the market, and 30% of its resources were underutilized.
 As a result, the retailer was overpaying and unnecessarily bleeding valuable capital.

 The MySQL database was modernized with Azure Database for MySQL with a read replica to support the reporting needs of the business.